“The only sane policy for the world is that of abolishing war.” -Linus Pauling

 What I’m saying is, we all have self awareness inside us, at some point in life it matures and helps to shape our lives.

-But the only thing is we have to work to grow it.
+But the only thing is we have to work to grow our self awareness.

 Every human being is relative in this world so that we can’t just trust and follow someone blindly.

-The amazing thing is that we become more self aware when we self indulge in the activities of our second choice which is little far from one’s expertise.
+The amazing thing is that we become more self aware when we self indulge in the activities of our second choice which is, sometimes, little far from one’s expertise.

 Self-indulgence, especially little far from one’s core expertise, shines our intuition and explores our inner awareness and character in very different ways.